-The end of the Soviet government means the end of the welfare state and the beginning of neoliberal capitalism.
+The end of the Soviet government meant the end of the welfare state and the beginning of neoliberal capitalism.
 The new capitalists plundered the country's assets via privatization, while the average people suddenly lost all the benefits that communism once mandated the state to provide to them.
 This is one of the reasons why post-Soviet Russia was not able to immediately transform itself into a new superpower, despite its Soviet properties.

 The dissolution of the Soviet Union dissolved one of the largest political entities in human history, sparked a rise in ethno-nationalism and completely altered Central Asian, Balkan and Eastern European politics.

 Coinciding with this the death of Tito in 1980 led to a situation where the one unifying figure in Yugoslavia was gone and no other figure was capable of stepping in without sparking resentment and distrust from leaders of the other ethnic groups.
 Happening at the same time as the collapse of the Soviet Union this meant the end of Yugoslavia and its own (much more violent) dissolution.